Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

 The total bandwidth accessible to a microwave SQUID multiplexer is limited by 2$^\mathrm{nd}$-order intermodulation products, which must be avoided by restricting the probe tones to a single octave.
 We place our resonators within the 4--8 GHz octave to overlap with commercially available microwave components, maintain a small chip size, and utilize recently developed custom tone-tracking electronics \cite{yu2023slac}.
 Previous microwave SQUID multiplexers have been demonstrated operating only from 4--6 GHz \cite{mccarrick2021simons}; this work therefore doubles the operating bandwidth and the multiplexing factor without increasing the average channel density.

 We modified only the multiplexer chips containing the SQUIDs and resonators, using existing cryogenic assembly hardware \cite{salatino2020design}.
 Enabled by the small readout chip size, this assembly places the readout components directly behind the detector wafer and allows for the efficient tiling of many modules to populate a telescope's focal plane.
-Figure \ref{fig:hardware} shows the demonstration hardware setup, which features 28 unique 4 mm $\times$ 20 mm multiplexer chips, each containing 65 channels and 1 "bare" calibration resonator, of an updated design integrated with an array of TES bolometers and their associated feedhorn coupling optics into a modular package compatible with existing CMB projects currently under construction \cite{ade2019simons,salatino2020design}.
+Figure \ref{fig:hardware} shows the demonstration hardware setup, which features 28 unique 4 mm $\times$ 20 mm multiplexer chips, each containing 65 channels and 1 "bare" calibration resonator, of an updated design -- described subsequently in this Letter --integrated with an array of TES bolometers and their associated feedhorn coupling optics into a modular package compatible with existing CMB projects currently under construction \cite{ade2019simons,salatino2020design}.
 The detector array consists of polarization sensitive TES bolometers designed for operation at a bath temperature of 0.3 Kelvin and with passbands centered at 90 GHz and 150 GHz, similar to those in the AliCPT experiment \cite{salatino2020design}, though 100 mK detectors are also compatible with the multiplexer.
 The integrated detector and readout module requires two coaxial cables for the common feedline along with 13 twisted wire pairs to carry the flux ramp and TES biases.

 Two principal improvements have been made in the multiplexer chip design relative to previous work\cite{dober2021umuxbolometer}.
-First, we identified a parasitic on-chip microwave resonance which became excited by readout tones $\gtrsim$7 GHz, interfering with the operation of higher frequency channels.
-This was mitigated straightforwardly with a small layout change.
-Second, we have optimized the coupling between each resonator to its SQUID and to the common feedline to better control readout noise and crosstalk across the full 4--8 GHz frequency range.
+First, we identified a parasitic on-chip microwave resonance which became excited by readout tones $\gtrsim$7~GHz, interfering with the operation of higher frequency channels.
+This was mitigated straightforwardly by increasing the trace spacing between the input wires leading to the SQUID, reducing their pairwise capacitance and pushing the parasitic resonance safely above the 8~GHz upper end of the readout band.
+Second, we have optimized the coupling between each resonator to its SQUID and to the common feedline to better control readout noise and crosstalk across the full 4--8~GHz frequency range.
 These couplings are described presently.